forcedotcom/SalesforcePy/docs/examples.rst

     query_results = client.query_more('SELECT Id, Name FROM Account')

-In the example above ``query_results[0]`` will be a list of dicts, each of which is a query result (batch).
+In this example, ``query_results[0]`` is a list of dicts, each of which is a single query result (batch).
 The behaviour of ``query_more()`` is to consume ``nextRecordsUrl`` of each query result recursively until it runs out.
-For more on this topic, see Retrieving the Remaining SOQL Query Results in `Execute a SOQL Query <https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/dome_query.htm>`_.
+For more information, see Retrieving the Remaining SOQL Query Results in `Execute a SOQL Query <https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/dome_query.htm>`_.

 Insert sObjects
 ---------------

-From the client, the ``sobjects`` class can be used to perform DML statements and file i/o with Salesforce objects.
-This example shows how to insert.
+Use the ``sobjects`` class from the client to perform DML statements and file i/o with Salesforce objects.
+Here's an example to demonstrate insert operation.

 .. code-block:: python

     create_result = client.sobjects(object_type='Account').insert({"Name" : "SalesforcePy"})

-In the example above ``create_result[0]`` will be a dict with the response.
-See `Create a Record <https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/dome_sobject_create.htm>`_.
+In this example, ``create_result[0]`` is a dict with the response.
+For more information, see `Create a Record <https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/dome_sobject_create.htm>`_.

 Update sObjects